turingschool/curriculum/source/academy/workshops/objects_and_methods.markdown

 candies.count
 ```

+Run the tests -- they should now be passing.
 Unskip the next test.
 This one should pass straight off the bat.

-Make sure
-that you understand what it is doing.
+Make sure that you understand what it is doing.

 Unskip the last test.